samiralam/rules-compendium/docs/dmg/2-running-the-game/index.md

 With a little preparation and a lot of flexibility, you can handle any curveball your players throw at you.

-One of the cornerstones of improvisational theater is called “Yes, and...”
+One of the cornerstones of improvisational theater is called "Yes, and..."
 It’s based on the idea that an actor takes whatever the other actors give and builds on that.
 A similar principle applies as you run sessions for your players.
 As often as possible, weave what the players give you into your story.

-An equally important principle is “No, but...”
+An equally important principle is "No, but..."
 Sometimes characters can’t do what their players want, but you can keep the game moving forward by offering an alternative.

 For example, imagine the characters are searching for a lich’s lair.
 A player asks you if there’s a mages’ guild operating in a nearby city, hoping to find records that mention the lich.
 This wasn’t a possibility you anticipated, and you don’t have anything prepared for it.
 One option is to say yes and use the tools at your disposal to create a suitable mages’ guild.
 By doing this, you reward the player for thinking creatively.
 Also, the guild can become a great source for adventure hooks.